AlwaysDog/AlwaysDogApp/README.md

 # AlwaysDogApp# AlwaysDogAPP

 ## Overview
-AlwaysDogAPP is a decentralized application (dApp) built on BNB Chain that allows users to seamlessly trade meme coins.
+AlwaysDogAPP is a decentralized application (dApp) built on BNB Chain that enables users to trade multiple coins in a single transaction.
 The platform focuses on providing a simple and intuitive interface for cryptocurrency trading with a focus on ADOG (AlwaysDog) tokens, which are provided as rewards for platform usage.

 ## Features
+- **Multi-Token Transactions**: Buy or sell multiple different tokens in a single transaction
 - **Wallet Integration**: Connect with MetaMask wallet for secure transactions
 - **Token Trading**: Buy and sell meme coins and other tokens directly on the platform
 - **BNB Chain Support**: Built specifically for the BNB Chain network